 Specific character of the high-energy physics experiments realized at the VEPP-4M is the high-precision beam energy evaluation required.
 To a first approximation, beam energy is proportional to the dipole magnetic field integral.
 On-line monitoring of the magnetic field with 10^{-6} accuracy is realized by nuclear magnetic resonance (NMR) method.
 But the beam energy also depends on thermal expansion of the magnets and tunnel.
+For accurate estimation of the beam energy between resonance depolarization calibrations, an empirical formula has been found.
+This formula provides the energy estimation with 20 keV accuracy using the magnetic field measured by NMR, and temperature of the magnets, tunnel walls, cooling water, etc.

-For accurate estimation of the beam energy between resonance depolarization calibrations, it became necessary to measure precisely temperature in a lot of locations of the VEPP-4M facility.
+Thus, it became necessary to measure precisely temperature in a lot of locations of the VEPP-4M facility.
 For this goal, a new system of temperature monitoring is developed [5].
-This system is based on High-Precision Digital Thermometers DS1631 with the resolution of 0.0625°C and absolute accuracy of 0.5° C in the $0 \div 70^{\circ}$ C temperature range.
+This system is based on High-Precision Digital Thermometers DS1631 with the resolution of 0.0625° C and absolute accuracy of 0.5° C in the $0 \div 70^{\circ}$ C temperature range.

 To control the DS1631 sensors and to transfer measured data to the VEPP-4M control system, 32-channel controller was developed in BINP.
 The controller inquires all the connected sensors every second and writes data to the internal memory.
 To read/write, store and visualize data of all the controllers installed at the VEPP-4M, a special program runs in a computer included in the VEPP-4M control system.
-Relay interlock function to prevent overheat is also implemented to the controller, up to 12 solid-state relays can be used in one controller.
+Relay interlock function to prevent overheat is also implemented to the controller.
 The control program reads from and writes to each controller specifications for the relay contact closure then the controller closes relay contacts automatically, if the temperature is out of the specified range.